Are you struggling to come up with a good podcast name? Looking for ideas and inspiration on what to call your show?

 How To Choose A Podcast Name

-Before you start brainstorming a podcast name, it’s important to understand the four main categories of names.
+Before you start brainstorming what you’ll call your show, you should understand the four main categories of names.
 These are the most popular ways to name a podcast.
 You’ll find that most shows fit into one of these buckets.

 1. Make it short and sweet